 I realize that most of the How to Create Hype About Your Site newsletters say this is one of the best ways to get traffic to your site (I hope you didn’t pay money to get that advice), help your page ranking and solve world hunger, however, speaking as the person at the other end of the TSUNAMI of e-mails on Guest Post, please cease the Cold Call e-mails.
+Stop the madness.

-The few guest post requests I have agreed to over the past year were actually a referral from other bloggers who I know and trust, who asked me as a favour to help out a new set of bloggers.
+The few guest post requests I have agreed to over the past year were referrals from other bloggers who I know and trust, who asked me as a favour to help out a new set of bloggers.
 The Post about the Side Effects of Credit Card Balance Built-Up fit with my point of view and did not heinous inundate the reader with links to sites and weird graphics with hidden crap in them.
-Yes, I am fully cognizant of the dirty tricks many of these alleged “guest writers” pull if you let their content onto your site, which is why I don’t usually allow guest posts.
+Yes, I am fully aware of the dirty tricks many of these alleged “guest writers” pull if you let their content onto your site, which is why I don’t usually allow guest posts.

 I have discussed this with other bloggers (and believe me, I am not in the minority on my opinions of the Guest Postgame).
 Some of them now will reply to all Guest Post requests with a form e-mail saying that they charge for guest posts, and they still reserve the right to refuse any content they feel is inappropriate to their site (the charges range from $20 to over $100).
 I like this idea, but I am always afraid someone might take me up on the offer.

-Advice on Guest Posts
+Stop the Madness Advice on Guest Posts

-Let me give some free advice on how to get your guest post accepted by a site (no, this does not mean you should use these on me, and no, I am not guaranteeing these will work, after all, this is free advice):
+Let me give some free advice on how to get your guest post accepted by a site (no, this does not mean you should use these on me, and no, I am not guaranteeing these will work; after all, this is free advice):

 - Do not send content as part of your initial contact.
 I have people sending me crap as part of their pleading e-mail asking if they can guest post.
-I delete those even quicker until I say I want to see what you can write, don’t send anything.
+I delete those even quicker until I say I want to see what you can write; don’t send anything.

-- Please get to know the blogger, it is Networking that works the best.
+- Please get to know the blogger.
+It is Networking that works the best.
 If I know of you or know someone who will vouch for you, I am much more inclined to think about your guest post offer.
 How to get to know someone?
-Include a link to their content in your blog, and leave comments (that are not simply, “Hi I really like your content”, I delete those comments quickly too) on their site.
+Include a link to their content in your blog, and leave comments (that are not simply, “Hi, I really like your content”; I delete those comments quickly, too) on their site.
 Ask them questions in the comments, show you are reading their site and are interested in what they write.
 Once you can fake genuine interest, you will likely get a favourable response.

 - Write good content for a while.
 You might just get noticed that way.